helio-fm/helio-sequencer/Docs/Hotkeys.md

 Hopefully the command names are descriptive enough.

-## Hotkeys that work on all pages
+## Hotkeys for all pages

 ```json
 {{#include ../Resources/hotkeySchemes.json:MainLayout}}
 ```

-## Common for the piano roll and pattern roll
+## Common hotkeys for editing and arranging

 ```json
 {{#include ../Resources/hotkeySchemes.json:SequencerLayout}}